pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/02_Nginx_Configuration.md

 # Nginx Configuration

-Installation on Nginx is entirely possible, and in our experience quite a lot faster thnn apache.
+Installation on Nginx is entirely possible, and in our experience quite a lot faster than apache.
 This section won't dive into how
 Nginx is installed etc, but will show a working Nginx configuration.

 ## Configuration